Lilit Makunts

-Lilit Kamo Makunts (Լիլիթ Կամոյի Մակունց; born 7 November 1983) is an Armenian philologist and politician who currently serves as the Armenian ambassador to the United States.
+Lilit Kamo Makunts (Լիլիթ Կամոյի Մակունց; born 7 November 1983) is an Armenian philologist and politician who served as the Armenian ambassador to the United States from 2021-2025.
 Earlier, she served as the leader of the ruling My Step Alliance faction in the seventh National Assembly of Armenia and as Minister of Culture in the first cabinet of Nikol Pashinyan.
+Since 3 August 2026, she has served as Chief of Staff to the Prime Minister of Armenia.

 Biography and academic career

 Makunts was born in the capital of Armenia, in Yerevan, on 7 November 1983.
 Between 1999 and 2003 she studied Romance and Germanic Philology at Yerevan State University from where she obtained a bachelor's degree.
 In the same faculty, between 2003 and 2004, she received a master's degree.
 Lilit Makunts got a candidate degree in philological sciences.

 In 2005 she started teaching as an associate professor in the Russian-Armenian University, where she became the head of the Department of International Cooperation in February 2018.
 She also worked at the Peace Corps from 2016 to 2018.